14sanchita/Xplina/README.md

 - Groq API – https://console.groq.com
 - Chrome Extension Docs – https://developer.chrome.com
 - Thanks to all hackathon mentors and volunteers ❤️

+---

+## 🏁 Final Words
+We loved building this!
+From brainstorming code detection to wiring it to Groq AI, this project helped us grow as a team and as builders.
+We’re excited to see how it can evolve into a daily companion for learners, coders, and educators around the world. 💡🚀